b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Contemporaries.md

 You'll notice that 1831 is right before Joseph wrote down about his experience with his own scribeless hands, no less.
 The context for this letter, as I see it, is Lucy testifying to her brother Solomon Mack about the forthcoming of the Book of Mormon.

-I can concede that Joseph report numerous angelic visitations, even some surrounding the process of obtaining the Book of Mormon's source material.
+I can concede that Joseph reported numerous angelic visitations, even some surrounding the process of obtaining the Book of Mormon's source material.
 I don't recall the [[The Plates#Was it Moroni, or Nephi?|angel Nephi and/or Moroni]] granting Joseph power to translate, nor that the book proves that the world is in apostasy, all churches are corrupt, and that Christ's gospel will be restored.
 Those events sound like what Joseph said were part of (some accounts of) the First Vision. ...
 I would think that if Joseph told Lucy that he had seen God, Lucy might mention that?
 It really looks to me like she's talking about the First Vision, but associating that with an unnamed angelic visitor rather than, you know, *God*.

 &nbsp;

 Conveniently, we do have a contemporary account of what Joseph told Lucy.

-> *And as I leaned up to the fireplace, mother inquired what the matter was.
+> *And as I leaned up to the fireplace, ==mother inquired what the matter was==.
 I replied, “Never mind, all is well—I am well enough off.”
 I then said to my mother, “I have learned for myself that Presbyterianism is not true.”*

 &mdash; [Joseph Smith—History 1:20](https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1?lang=eng&id=p20#p20)